Archived

 Why might this be relevant?

-The project specifically addresses the decarbonisation of energy intensive manufacturing processes in high-carbon industrial processes.
+The project specifically addresses the decarbonisation of energy intensive manufacturing processes in high-carbon industrial processes, aligning with the question's focus on costs and barriers to switching to low-carbon fuels.

 • CCS from Industrial clusters and their Supply chains (CCSInSupply)